adnanzameer/SEOBOOST/README.md

 ### Additional helper methods

-There are some helper methods in the packageto get external URLs of the the page.
-Developer can use these methods for thier own implementations
+There are some helper methods in the package to get external URLs of the page.
+The developer can use these methods for their implementations

 usage

       var urlHelper = ServiceLocator.Current.GetInstance<SeoBoost.Business.Url.IUrlService>();

-There are three method available to get external url for the content
+There are three methods available to get external URL for the content

        string GetExternalUrl(ContentReference contentReference);
        string GetExternalFriendlyUrl(ContentReference contentReference, string culture);